ananthu-aniraj/pdiscoformer/training_instructions.md

 - Please note that the code is written with the assumption that all the visible GPUs are to be used for training.
 If you want to use a subset of the GPUs, you will have to manually set the `CUDA_VISIBLE_DEVICES` environment variable before running the training script.
 This is automatically done in slurm and other job schedulers environments, so you don`t have to worry about it in those cases.
 - The `--pretrained_start_weights` flag is used to load the pre-trained weights for the backbone.
 This requires an active internet connection.
 -  The weights will be saved in the `~/.cache/torch/hub/checkpoints` directory which is automatically detected in our code, if already present.
 - For ResNet models, we support both the timm and torchvision implementations.
-However, please note that all the works on part discovery in the literature, to the best of our knowledge, use the torchvision weights.
+However, please note that all the works on part discovery in the literature, to the best of our knowledge, use the torchvision version.
- If you wish to use the torchvision implementation, you can use the `--use_torchvision_resnet_model` flag.
 - (OPTIONAL) If you do not have an active internet connection, it is also possible to separately run the `create_model()` function [here](https://huggingface.co/timm/vit_base_patch14_reg4_dinov2.lvd142m) to download the weights for the vit-base model.
 This will auto-detect the `~/.cache/torch/hub/checkpoints` directory and save the weights there.
 Similarly, for the resnet model, use the [get_model function](https://pytorch.org/vision/stable/models.html#listing-and-retrieving-available-models) for torchvision with `weights="DEFAULT"` or the `create_model()` [here](https://huggingface.co/timm/resnet101.a1h_in1k) for the timm weights.